thegreyside/thegreyside.github.io/README.md

 All you need to do is download it [here](https://github.com/thegreyside/thegreyside.github.io), click the "Download ZIP" button.
 Then extract to your hosting service.

-You need to edit 2 files to change the contents according to your needs, they are `index.html`, `resume/index.html`.
+You have to edit 2 files to change the content according to your needs, they are `index.html`, `resume/index.html`.

 **There is also the Jekyll/SASS version of this theme if you prefer that one, grab it [here](https://github.com/thegreyside/materializecss_online_resume_jekyll)**.
 With that you only need to edit the `resume.yml` and `settings.yml` to change the content.
 It's pretty straight forward.